Salary Paid journal entry is used to record expenses and payments.

 Conclusion:

-Salary paid journal entry is to record the payment by the Employer to its employee.
-So, it will be a debit to the Salary or Salary Payable (if there is already an accrual of liability) and corresponding credit to the Bank account.
+A salary-paid journal entry records the employer’s payment to its employees.
+So, it will be a debit to the Salary or Salary Payable (if there is already an accrual of liability) and a corresponding credit to the Bank account.
 Like any other journal entry, the steps to record a transaction depend on the GL accounts involved and applicable accounting rules.
 I hope this article provides a good foundation for recording the different types of salary journal entries.